JamesRexMiller4/Dog-Party/README.md

 half sections, with divs breaking those sections into further pieces, and finally a footer.

 Originally I sped through this without giving much thought about the layout, more so about being able to replicate the comp provided.
 I ended up going back and replacing the divs I used with sections.
-I was surprised to find how much I was able to remove while still executing the
+I was surprised to find how much I was able to remove while still being able to produce the desire result.

 Final result: